 Keep the following in mind when comparing interest rates:

 - The actual rate.
 Look at how competitive the interest rate is when comparing.
-While the cheapest isn’t necessarily the best, a better interest rate can do a lot to save you money in the long run.
+While the cheapest isn’t necessarily the best, a better interest rate can save you money in the long run.
+Remember that rates for personal loans are often given as a range, so you won’t know your exact rate until you apply or get a quote.

 - Like-for-like.
 While comparing interest rates across products is a good idea, make sure the products you are comparing are similar.
 For example, you might compare one credit card to another one with a much lower interest rate but it doesn’t mean it comes with the same features.
 See what features and benefits the products offer and ensure you are comparing similarly-featured products.